jollywhoppers/bitchsky-app/README.md

 - Better OpenGraph support for sharing profiles & skeets (including videos)
 - Selecting a custom AppView
-- Seeing past blocks in threads (the nuclear block for reply chains)
+- Seeing past blocks in threads (the nuclear block in reply chains)
 - Configure the location used to determine regional labelers

 ### TODO: Xan